On the convergence of bootstrap current to the Shaing-Callen limit in stellarators: Asymptotical models and finite collisionality

 One can observe the appearance of boundary layers around class transition boundaries (but not at the trapped-passing boundary) with decreasing collisionality.
 It can be seen that at lowest collisionality, $\nuast=10^{-6}$, where the asymptotic limit is reached in Fig~\ref{fig:lambda_bB_test_newtest}, the highest class transition boundary layer corresponding to two highest local maxima becomes clearly separated from the trapped-passing boundary.

-The distribution of parallel equilibrium current in velocity space is better seen from Fig.~\ref{fig:intga} where an integral $\int_\eta^{1/B} \rd \eta^\prime\; g_{\text{odd}}$ is shown at the middle of the field line ($\varphi=\varphi_b=5\pi$).
+The distribution of parallel equilibrium current in velocity space is better seen from Fig.~\ref{fig:intga} where an integral $\int_\eta^{1/B} \rd \eta^\prime\; g^{\text{odd}}$ is shown at the middle of the field line ($\varphi=\varphi_b=5\pi$).
 According to Eq.~\eq{pacd} value of this integral at $\eta=0$ up to a factor equals parallel equilibrium current density.
 It can be seen that the contribution of the trapped particle region to the parallel current is independent of collisionality despite the varying width of class transition boundary layers which carry a significant amount of this current.

 Off-set of the current which depends on collisionality is produced in the passing particle region.
-Solution $g_{\text{odd}}$ in this region is determined up to arbitrary constant, which should match then the solution in the trapped-passing boundary layer.
+Solution $g^{\text{odd}}$ in this region is determined up to arbitrary constant, which should match then the solution in the trapped-passing boundary layer.

 At sufficiently low collisionalities ($\nuast < 10^{-5}$), where bootstrap current is independent of collisionality the nearest class transition boundary layer is well separated from the trapped-passing boundary (see Fig.~\ref{fig:ga_nearbou}), and the boundary condition for passing particles is fully determined by the last trapped orbit nearest to the boundary between trapped and passing particle domains~\citep{boozer90-2408}.
 The rest of trapped particle domain has no effect on passing distribution, because ``particles'' generated by bounce averaged drift in the first local ripple fully annihilate in class transition boundary layer with ``anti-particles'' generated in the last local ripple where the sign of geodesic curvature is opposite to the sign in the first ripple.
-At higher collisionalities ($\nuast \ge 10^{-5}$), where class transition boundary layer crosses trapped-passing boundary, some part of ``particles'' generated in the first ripple enters the co-passing domain since they cross trapped-passing boundary with positive velocity while ``anti-particles'' from the last ripple enter the counter-passing domain.
+At higher collisionalities ($\nuast \ge 10^{-5}$), where the trapped-passing boundary layer crosses the class transition boundary, some part of ``particles'' generated in the first ripple (where source $s_{(1)}>0$) and leaving this ripple with positive velocity (in the direction of a local maximum) when changing due to collisions the trapping class, can later cross the trapped-passing boundary without mirroring and enter a co-passing particle domain.
+Similarly, ``anti-particles'' from the last ripple enter the counter-passing domain.
 Both create a current off-set of the same sign.
 Naturally, they cannot annihilate because they enter different domains.

 Note that at some intermediate collisionality off-set changes sign (see Fig.~\ref{fig:lambda_bB_test_newtest}).
 In this case, the class transition layer is almost isolated from the trapped-passing boundary, so that the probability to enter the passing domain after a single pass along the boundary layer is lower than the probability to do that after the first reflection near the global maximum.
 In such case, most ``particles'' enter counter-passing domain (``anti-particles'' - co-passing) what results in negative current off-set.